 - Preheat oven to 400º

-- Cut squash in half length-wise and scoop out the flesh.
-Arrange on a rimmed baking sheet lined with foil.
+- Using a sharp knife and on a cutting board, cut squash in half length-wise and scoop out the flesh.
+Arrange cut-side up on a rimmed baking sheet lined with foil.

 - Whisk together 2 tablespoons of the olive oil, 2 tablespoons of the maple syrup, and the apple cider vinegar and brush on the flesh side of the squash, and then sprinkle with salt and pepper generously.

-- While the squash is in the oven, heat a little oil in a medium pan and saute the chopped onions or shallots until soft and turning golden.
+- While the squash is in the oven, heat a little oil in a large skillet and saute the chopped onions or shallots until soft and turning golden.

-- Stuff the scooped out squash halves with the filling.
-Place on a platter and add the garnish and drizzle the leftover olive oil-maple syrup on top.
-Serve immediately or hold off on adding the garnish and re-heat when ready to serve, adding the garnish and sage leaves to the platter for serving.
+- Stuff the scooped-out squash halves with the rice filling.
+Place on a platter, add the garnish, and drizzle the leftover olive oil-maple syrup on top.
+Serve immediately or hold off on adding the garnish and reheat when ready to serve, adding the garnish and sage leaves to the platter for serving.

 Hello,